-My boys do not live in the lap of luxury, like the fluffy white kitty in the cat food commercial.
+That said, my doggos do not live in the lap of luxury, like the fluffy white kitty in the cat food commercial.
 (I don’t live like that either.
 Unfortunately.
 Boo.)
-But my boys enjoy some perks in life.
+But they have enjoyed some perks in life.

 Plastic kiddie pool in the summer, refilled with fresh water every other day?
 Yep, check.
 Automated ball chucking machine?
 You know it.
 Matching sweaters under the Christmas tree, dropped off by Santa Paws and his eight tiny reindeer?
 Well, yeah.
 Home-cooked food, lovingly prepared by their mama and heated before each meal?
 Of course.
 Archie, a Generation Z pupper to his core, is allergic to gluten, after all.